openprovider/Openprovider-WHMCS-domains/README.md

 ### Enable premium domains

-First Make sure that the currency that you are using to pay Openprovider is configured in **Setup > Payments > Currencies** (and click on **Update Exchange Rate**).
+First make sure that the currency that you are using to pay Openprovider is configured in **Configuration >> System Settings >> Currencies (prior to WHMCS 8.0, Setup >> Payments >> Currencies)** and click on **Update Exchange Rate**.
 Otherwise WHMCS will not use premium fee correctly, potentially meaning that your client will pay significantly less for the domain.

 1. Enable **Support premium domains**
 2. Configure premium pricing and margins